This post may contain affiliate links. Please see our disclosure policy.

-If you want to learn how to make pasta, this spinach and ricotta triangoli with lemon butter and sage is a great place to start.
+If you want to learn how to make pasta, spinach and ricotta triangoli with lemon butter and sage is a great place to start.
 Imagine little triangles of pasta, with a delicious spinach, basil and ricotta filling, tossed through a zesty lemon butter, finished with crispy sage leaves.

 Why you will love this recipe: